se-panfilov/anarchy-engine/README.md

 # Anarchy Engine (monorepo)

-A framework around three.js for game development.
+This is a monorepo for framework around three.js for game development.

 ## License